 Distance from The Cathedral Hotel: approx 6.5 miles

-The National Memorial Arboretum was created to pay tribute to those who served their country during the 20th century.
+The National Memorial Arboretum is the UK’s year-round place of Remembrance.
 The Arboretum is just a short drive away from The Cathedral and comprises of 150 acres of trees and memorials devoted to the concept of Remembrance.

 Distance from The Cathedral Hotel: approx 7.62 miles